 The student should possess an average degree of mechanical aptitude and trouble shooting ability.
 Emphasis is on advance theory, diagnosis, and repair of today's automobiles.
 Students will be assigned safety glasses to be worn at all times in the shop.
-Students are encouraged to participate in Skills USA.
+Students are encouraged to participate in Skills USA and can earn additional ASE certifications.